Frequently Asked Questions-

 1. What is the difference between manual osteopathic therapy and other therapies (e.g., massage, chiropractic, medical, acupuncture, or physical therapy)?

 Manual osteopathic therapy differs from other therapies by focusing on a gentle, hands-on approach to assess and treat the whole body.
+Many people consider Osteopathy between massage and chiropractic care.
 Unlike chiropractic adjustments, acupuncture, or physical therapy, osteopathic therapy does not involve high-velocity manipulative techniques, needles, ultrasound, or other electrotherapies.
-Instead, osteopaths rely solely on manual techniques to improve health and restore balance.
+Instead, osteopaths rely solely on palpation, special tests and assessments, clinical experience, and use manual techniques to improve health, concerns, and restore balance.

 Our approach is comprehensive and patient-centered.
-This means we consider factors like diet, digestion, sleep, blood pressure, psychosocial aspects, and menstruation in our assessments.
-Osteopathy incorporates techniques for the fascia, organs (viscera), lymphatics, craniosacral rhythm, and musculoskeletal systems, including skeletal and cranial bones.
+This means we consider factors like diet, digestion, sleep, blood pressure, psychosocial aspects, goals, menstruation, medical history, including trauma, surgeries, medications, and assess seated, standing, prone and supine, all depending on ability.
+Osteopathy incorporates gentle techniques for the fascia, organs (viscera), lymphatics, craniosacral rhythm, and musculoskeletal systems, including skeletal and cranial bones.

 We prioritize beneficence (doing good) without maleficence (doing harm) and ensure that treatments are gentle, safe, and effective, with minimal discomfort during assessments.
 Your practitioner will explain what to expect during hands-on techniques, including sensitive areas where informed consent is imperative.